eli-oat/Cadventure-txt/README.md

     @ DIE
     > You die.

 Indentation is up to the user. '@' are function definitions, '>' are print statements, '=' are function calls, and '-' are option lists.
+Any line that does not start with one of these characters is considered a comment.
 An option list looks like this:
 - [KEY] - [DESCRIPTION] - [FUNCTION NAME]

 You can fire your favorite text editor up and start writing your text adventure game.
 Then, assuming you save your story as adventure.story: